-And that’s it for this week, Loyal Airmen, as ever thanks so much for stopping by and we’ll see you back here next week.
+And that’s all for this week, Loyal Airmen.
+As ever thanks for stopping by and we’ll see you back here next week.